ChicagoDSA/chapter-website/_working-groups/en/communications.md

 Join an upcoming meeting to learn more about how you can get involved supporting the communication and media efforts of CDSA.

-{% include comp-button.html text="Find an upcoming event" link="events" %}
+{% include comp-button.html text="Find an upcoming event" link="/events" %}